DBMS NotesPYQs

 DELETE FROM Student WHERE gpa < 1.5;

--- DELETE with subquery — remove students not enrolled anywhere
+-- DELETE using subquery — remove students never enrolled anywhere

 DELETE FROM Student